moonshot-nagayama-pj/PnPQ/CONTRIBUTING.md

 For ad-hoc testing of real hardware, use `pytest hardware_tests`.

-Before making a pull request, please run the check script `bin/check.bash`.
-This will run our static analysis tools and unit tests.
-This script is also run on each pull request.
+Before making a pull request, please be sure to run the script `bin/check.bash`.
+This will run our static analysis checks and unit tests, all of which must pass before a pull request will be accepted.

 ## Discussing and proposing changes